Skip to content

 Because Amazon RDS is a managed service, you can't use SYS and SYSTEM users by default.

-For the list of roles and privileges that the RDS for Oracle database grants to the master user, see Master user account privileges.
-For a list of privileges that RDS for Oracle database doesn't grant to the database administrator (DBA) role, see Limitations for Oracle DBA privileges.
+For the list of roles and privileges that the Amazon RDS for Oracle database grants to the master user, see Master user account privileges.
+For a list of privileges that Amazon RDS for Oracle database doesn't grant to the database administrator (DBA) role, see Limitations for Oracle DBA privileges.

 Resolution